App Security Groups

 staging ASG for app and task staging with more permissive rules, and a

 running ASG for app and task runtime with less permissive rules.

-To provide granular control when securing a deployment, administrators can assign platform-wide ASGs that apply to all app and task instances for the entire deployment, or space-scoped ASGs that apply only to apps and tasks in a particular space.
+To provide granular control when securing a deployment, admins can assign platform-wide ASGs that apply to all app and task instances for the entire deployment, or space-scoped ASGs that apply only to apps and tasks in a particular space.

 In environments with both platform-wide and space-specific ASGs, the ASGs for a particular space are combined with the platform ASGs to determine the effective rules for that space.
-Any of the permitted traffic in the set of applicable ASGs is then effectively permitted for that application.
+Any of the permitted traffic in the set of applicable ASGs is then effectively permitted for that app.